SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 Si917 connected to LM75 Temperature Sensor via I2C interface, collects real time temperature data publishes to the cloud until the device is disconnected from the access point.
 After publish, the NWP processor is set in to associated power save.
 Next, the application works differently in NCP and SoC modes as defined below.

-If macro **ENABLE_POWER_SAVE** enabled, Then M4 processor is set in sleep mode.
+If macro **SL_SI91X_TICKLESS_MODE** enabled, Then M4 processor is set in sleep mode.
 The M4 processor can be woken in several ways as mentioned below:

-### Without Tickless Mode:

-- ALARM timer-based - In this method, an ALARM timer is run that wakes the M4 processor up periodically as configured in the Universal Configurator in 'Wakeup Source Configuration'.
-- Button press-based (GPIO) - In this method, the M4 processor wakes up upon pressing a button (BTN0).
-- Wireless-based - When an RX packet is to be received by the TA, the M4 processor is woken up.
-To receive the message published remotely, Si917 subscribes to **MQTT_TOPIC1** topic.

 ### Tickless Mode